-Within my practice as a mindset coach, I can spend months trying to motivate a client towards change and this inspires me to explore their underlying motivation and drive.
+As a mindset coach, I can spend months trying to motivate a client towards change.
 The aim of my first mindset session is to investigate what motivates a client to make a lifestyle change that requires psychological and physiological strength to complete.

 A “Focused Mindset”

-According to research, we teach lifestyle changes to embody the qualities of determination, courage, unselfishness and positivity in the face of adversity and the all-important “focused mindset”.
-In my first session, I aim to understand, adapt and respond to my client’s needs and then help them feel supported within their course.
+Firstly, according to research, we teach lifestyle changes to embody the qualities of; determination, courage, unselfishness and the all-important “focused mindset”.
+In my first session, I aim to understand, adapt and respond to my client’s needs.

 Benefits of a Lifestyle Change

-Research suggests mind-setting a client to find sufficient strength takes around the 90-day mark.
-The critical time-frame for building mental stamina and motivation to see the benefits of a lifestyle change takes around 12 months, however.
+Secondly, research suggests mind-setting a client to find sufficient strength takes around the 90-day mark.
+The critical time-frame to see the benefits of a lifestyle change takes around 12 months.

-This change requires specific cognitive tasks that increase self-regulatory capacity and resistance, and embrace new opportunities once the client feels they are ready to go it alone.
-Research has demonstrated that clients have become more successful when interviewed after a six-month lifestyle programme with “Cracking the Cycle” as skills learnt and then developed play a key role in keeping a client in a positive frame of mind.
+This change requires specific cognitive tasks that increases self-regulatory capacity and resistance, and embrace new opportunities once the client feels they are ready to go it alone.
+Research demonstrates that clients have become more successful when interviewed after a six-month lifestyle programme.
+Skills learnt and then developed play a key role in keeping a client in a positive frame of mind.

 A Supportive Network

-This attitude is enhanced if a client is part of a wider like- minded community that develops strong social relationships.
 Research tells us the special bonds with individuals on lifestyle changes may never be broken.
-This phenomenon is due to them sharing weight-loss journeys and working together to motivate each other during the challenges of embracing a lifestyle change.
+This is due to them sharing weight-loss journeys and working together to motivate each other and embrace a lifestyle change.

 The hypothesis suggests there could be some similarities in motivation by using positive psychology over time, especially with a lifestyle change.
-This motivation could be associated with goal setting, intrinsic and extrinsic motivation, ie motivated by their own situation or by “Cracking the Cycle” itself.
+This motivation could be; goal setting, intrinsic and extrinsic motivation, ie motivated by their own situation or by “Cracking the Cycle” itself.

 My primary aim is to motivate my clients through hard work and pushing themselves mentally to achieve their goals in life with a nurturing and non- accountable approach.
-This method can be very challenging for the practitioner and requires a tremendous amount of energy, but it allows the client to feel supported and, most importantly, not be judged.
+Moreover, this method can be very challenging for the practitioner and requires a tremendous amount of energy.

 What Is Ketosis?